ozzip-dev/form-generator/README.md

 <br/>
 <br/>
-The application was developed with grant support received in the grant competition under the project “TransferHub – Incubator of Social Innovations in the Field of Employment.”
-The grant project is implemented by the Foundation for Socio-Economic Initiatives in partnership with the “Technological Incubator” Foundation (Youth Business Poland) as part of the European Funds for Social Development 2021–2027 Program, co-financed by the European Social Fund Plus.
+The application was developed with grant support received in the grant competition under the project “TransferHub – inkubator innowacji społecznych w obszarze zatrudnienia 2.”
+The grant project is implemented by the Fundacja Inicjatyw Społeczno-Ekonomicznych in partnership with the “Inkubator Technologiczny” (Youth Business Poland) as part of the European Funds for Social Development 2021–2027 Program, co-financed by the European Social Fund Plus.
 The innovation was developed within the TransferHub Incubator.
 <br/>
 <br/>